HWeber-tech/emp_proving_ground_v1/docs/operations/timescale_failover_drills.md

   snapshots.
 Operators can inject bespoke Timescale, Redis, or Kafka pings and publish the resulting manifest to observability streams alongside failover metadata.
+- `run_failover_drill(results, fail_dimensions=...)` wraps
+  `operations.failover_drill.execute_failover_drill()` so ingest teams can feed recorded Timescale results into a supervised drill.
+The helper automatically applies the configured failover dimensions (falling back to the ingest plan or observed results), merges the managed connector manifest, and honours the `run_fallback` setting when executing optional fallback callables.

 By routing failover drills through the new helper, Tier-1 ingest deployments retain a consistent picture of which Timescale dimensions must participate in